evansbenj/Project-Ideas-for-Caroline/9a_rats_continued.md

 JAE4306 CTTCGACATA
 ```

-Using fastQC version XXX, I identified these repetitive sequences in the data (pooled across all samples):
+Using fastQC version 0.11.3, I identified these repetitive sequences in the data (pooled across all samples):
 ```
 >repeat1
 AGCAATCTAATGCAGGAGCTCCAGCATGGATAGGAGAGGGGCTCCCACAC